batoul-hamieh/batoul-hamieh/README.md

 **Data Scientist  specializing in Computational Neuroscience.**

-Rooted in methodical research, scientific inquiry, and philosophy, with a strong drive for hands-on technical experiments and open-source building.
+Rooted in methodical research and scientific inquiry, with a strong drive for hands-on technical experiments and open-source building.